accert-dev/ACCERT/docs/source/reference/table/PWR12tables.rst

 ----------------------------
 This table contains the cost element information for the PWR12-BE model.
 Each entitiy in the account table is divided into 3 main cost categories: Factory Equipment Costs, Labor Costs, and Material Costs.
 The cost element table is associated with a unique identifier, which is used to track and categorize costs.
 The table is connected to the account table through the `account` column, which links each cost element to a specific account.
-It is also connected to the variable table through the `variables` column, and the algorithm table through the `alg_name` column.
+It is also connected to the variable table through the `variables` column, and the Python algorithm registry through the `alg_name` column.

 The table includes the following columns: